Matroid parity problem

-In combinatorial optimization, the matroid parity problem is a problem of finding the largest independent set of paired elements in a matroid.
+In combinatorial optimization, the matroid parity problem is a problem of finding the largest independent set of paired elements in a matroid, a structure that abstracts and generalizes the notion of linear independence in vector spaces.
 The problem was formulated by Lawler (1976) as a common generalization of graph matching and matroid intersection.
 It is also known as polymatroid matching, or the matchoid problem.

 Matroid parity can be solved in polynomial time for linear matroids.
 However, it is NP-hard for certain compactly-represented matroids, and requires more than a polynomial number of steps in the matroid oracle model.

 Applications of matroid parity algorithms include finding large planar subgraphs and finding graph embeddings of maximum genus.
-These algorithms can also be used to find connected dominating sets and feedback vertex sets in graphs of maximum degree three.
+Matroid parity algorithms can also be used to find connected vertex covers and feedback vertex sets in graphs of maximum degree three.

 Formulation

-A matroid can be defined from a finite set of elements and from a notion of what it means for subsets of elements to be independent, subject to the following constraints:
+A matroid can be defined from a finite set of elements and from a nonempty family of independent sets, subject to the following constraints: